This article was updated 15 Jan 2021

 If you’re eligible, you can form one childcare bubble and one support bubble with different households.

-You must not meet socially with your support bubble and childcare bubble at the same time.
+You must avoid seeing members of your childcare and support bubbles at the same time.